swayable/swayable-design-system/docs/elements.md

-### Elements are the smallest basic structures of an user interface.
+Elements are the smallest basic structures of an user interface.
 They cannot be broken down any further.
 Buttons, links, and inputs are good examples.
 Elements utilize decisions made on the design token level.

-## Overview

 ```
 <components show="elements" />